F-Zero GX: Development

-While Amusement Vision was responsible for most of the game's development, Miyamoto and Takaya Imamura of Nintendo EAD took on the role of producer and supervisor, respectively.
+While Amusement Vision was responsible for most of the development, Miyamoto and Takaya Imamura of Nintendo EAD took on the role of producer and supervisor, respectively.
 Sega handled planning and execution and Nintendo was responsible for supervision of their product.
 Nagoshi was initially concerned about differences in opinion between the two companies, and mentioned "If Nintendo planned to hold our hands through development, I would have suggested they develop the game themselves.
 That way we could focus on a project which would reflect our studio's abilities.
 I figured that would cause a war, but I was told most of the responsibility would be left to us."
 F-Zero GX runs on an enhanced version of the engine used in Super Monkey Ball.
-During the game's development, Nagoshi focused on what he called its self-explanatory "interface" and "rhythm" to give the way the tracks are laid out a rhythmic feel.
+Nagoshi focused on what he called its self-explanatory "interface" and "rhythm" to give the way the tracks are laid out a rhythmic feel.
 The game's soundtrack features an array of songs from rock and techno musical styles originally composed by the game music staff's Hidenori Shoji and Daiki Kasho.
 Shojii is known for his musical scores in Daytona USA 2 and Fighting Vipers 2, while Kasho worked on the Gran Turismo series.
 Kasho composed the character themes and their lyrics were by Alan Brey.
 Both Shoji and Kasho supervised the soundtrack's audio mastering.

-Nintendo revealed the first footage of F-Zero GX at the Pre-Electronic Entertainment Expo (E3) press conference on May 21, 2002.
-While the game was known to exist several months prior, it had remained behind closed doors until that conference.
+Nintendo revealed the first footage of F-Zero GX at the Pre-E3 press conference on May 21, 2002.
+While it was known to exist several months prior, it had remained behind closed doors.
 In early March 2003, according to the official Nintendo website, F-Zero was delayed by two months.
 Via a live video conference call from Japan on July 7, Miyamoto, Nagoshi, and Imamura answered questions about the two F-Zero games.
-There, Miyamoto announced the Japanese version of the game was finished and would soon be available to the public.
+There, Miyamoto announced the Japanese version was finished and would soon be available to the public.
 Nagoshi mentioned that back at E3 2003, he was hoping that they would have that time to include a local area network (LAN) multiplayer mode, however they chose not to support this mode.
-The development team focused more on the game's single-player aspects, and a LAN multiplayer mode would distract greatly from it.
+The development team focused more on the single-player aspects, and a LAN multiplayer mode would distract greatly.
 Imamura commented that even though he worked directly on F-Zero throughout its different incarnations, this time he took a "step back and was involved at kind of a producer level at looking over the game."
 Imamura added "hav[ing] worked on the F-Zero series, and seeing the results of the collaboration with Sega, I found myself at something of a loss as to how we can take the franchise further past F-Zero GX and AX."